 Enabling reCAPTCHA offers several advantages for email marketers and store owners:

-Automated bots can flood forms with fake email addresses or junk data.
-ReCAPTCHA prevents most of these submissions from reaching your database.
+Improved Data Integrity: Bots flood forms with fake email addresses. reCAPTCHA blocks most of these submissions from reaching your database.

-Reducing invalid and non-human signups helps maintain a high sender reputation with email service providers, improving the likelihood that your campaigns land in inboxes.
+Improved Deliverability: Reducing invalid signups helps maintain a high sender reputation, improving the likelihood your campaigns land in inboxes.

-Some bots are used to exploit signup forms for fraud or abuse.
-ReCAPTCHA adds an additional layer of security to mitigate these risks.
+Reduced Fraud Risk: Bots are sometimes used to exploit forms for fraud. reCAPTCHA adds a security layer to mitigate these risks.

 Setup Process